 My research focuses on attention and self-control in relation to use of digital devices.
 Outside of academia, I play various instruments in The Karaoke Collective.

-I may be available for consultancy, teaching, or workshop facilitation in relation to digital distraction or reproducible research with R Markdown, as well as for musical bookings — do get in touch.
+I may be available for consultancy, speaking, or workshop facilitation in relation to digital distraction and productivity, or reproducible research and data science with R Markdown — get in touch.

 Department of Computer Science